yangshun/tech-interview-handbook/apps/website/contents/resume.md

 - Repetition: Your cover letter should **accentuate your CV, not echo it.**
 - Over-verbosity: Keep it crisp, to the point, and **under a page.**
 - Sloppiness: Errors in spelling or grammar reflect poorly on your attention to detail.
 Proofread meticulously.
+- AI-Generated Content: **Be cautious with AI-generated Cover Letters**.
+These are now flooding the market and tend to look very similar.
+While AI can aid in enhancing your cover letter, it's essential to go above and beyond with the prompt to ensure your cover letter is personal and not generic.

 ### Practical Tips